-Here, we explore the five outdoor landscaping and gardening trends that are set to make a difference in 2020.
+Here, we explore the five outdoor landscaping and gardening trends of 2020 that can make a difference.

 1. Low-maintenance gardens

 Less time, tighter water restrictions and increased temperatures have taken their toll on many once lush gardens.
 Forego the grass with paving for a look with less maintenance.
 Use dark colour palettes and different sizes and textures in paving to create interest.

 For a softer look, lay pavers randomly and separate with plants and shrubbery, or line paths with pots and garden beds.
 Encourage overlapping fronds, climbing vines, and explosive, unexpected blooms to saturate your surroundings.
 Layer from the ground up to create texture and variety, and offset bigger pots with tall, lush plants, like palms and clumping bamboos.